 Then on 9 November 1989, the wall fell after a series of events that led to 500,000 protestors gathering at the East Berlin side.

-Surprisingly, the fall of the Berlin Wall was a result of the lack of communication between the officials and border guards.
+Surprisingly, the fall of the Berlin Wall resulted from the lack of communication between the officials and border guards.

 The Soviet Union had intended to allow small controlled changes to the travel restrictions.

-The lack of clear instructions, along with the pressure of a crowd of 500,000 people, led to the border guard to decide to open the gates.
+The lack of clear instructions, along with the pressure of a crowd of 500,000 people, led to the border guard deciding to open the gates.

 In Berlin, the wall was 45 km (28 miles) and extended through Germany for a further 120 km (75 miles).

-30 years after the Berlin Wall fell, you can see the wall in several places in Berlin including Checkpoint Charlie (Friedrichstraße 43-45, Mitte) and the Berlin Wall Memorial (Bernauer Straße 111, Mitte).
+30 years after the Berlin Wall fell, you can see the wall in several places in Berlin, including Checkpoint Charlie (Friedrichstraße 43-45, Mitte) and the Berlin Wall Memorial (Bernauer Straße 111, Mitte).
+Skip the line and prebook your Berlin Wall Museum tickets here.

 The wall’s longest section that’s still standing is at East Side Gallery (Mühlenstraße 3-100, Friedrichshain).